-P&I LOUs are not recognised by Courts; Courts require the Bank Guarantee in order to lift the arrest.
+P&I LOUs are not recognised by Courts; Courts require the Bank Guarantee in order to lift the arrest, usually given by a local bank.

 It depends on the circumstances of each case.
 If security is paid, and the Court orders for such release, usually within a day the vessel can be released.